egrandmaison89/luminate-cookbook/README.md

 ### 📤 Image Uploader
 Batch upload images directly to your Luminate Online Image Library with real-time progress tracking.

+### 🔍 PageBuilder Decomposer
+Extract all nested PageBuilders from a Luminate Online PageBuilder.
+Enter a URL or PageBuilder name and download all components as separate HTML files in a ZIP archive.

 ## 🚀 Quick Start

 ### Web App (Recommended for Teams)